 The Overseas Security Advisory Council issued an alert this morning that there has been an increase in anarchist activity involving improvised explosive devices (IEDs) in Santiago.No one has been hurt and no deaths have occurred as a result of these tactics.
 The IEDs are believed to serve the purpose of displaying solidarity with certain imprisoned Chilean expatriates and have previously been used to protest capitalism and globalization.
 These events are very isolated.
-Staff are in contact with students and on high alert.
-They are prepared to immediately respond to any increase in violence or security risks.

 For further information, please refer to ISA'ssection, particularly the information regarding the .